The Nuclear Debate

 “concern about climate change and energy security will only increase acceptance of nuclear power under limited circumstances—specifically once other (preferred) options have been exhausted.”
 Corner et al, 2011

-The Sun is a nuclear fusion reactor so we all depend on nuclear energy in a profound way.
-Down on Earth, in order to move away from fossil fuels, there must be a viable alternative for producing ‘base load’ electricity (supplying minimum continuous demand on an electricity grid).
-Scenarios that achieve zero-carbon energy generation this century, typically assume nuclear power is an essential part of the energy mix.
+The Sun is a nuclear fusion reactor, which means that we all depend on nuclear energy in a profound way.
+In order to move away from fossil fuels, there must be a viable alternative for producing ‘base load’ electricity.
+This is the minimum continuous supply of an electricity grid.
+When modelling zero-carbon energy generation this century, we typically assume that nuclear power is an essential part of the energy mix.
 In some scenarios, nuclear power is responsible for up to half of energy production.
 There is enough natural nuclear energy in the world to meet this demand and it could be built fast enough with international co-operation.
 This requires a global effort, as well as acceptance from individuals and changing societal perceptions.
 But, in theory, according to enthusiast Barry Brook, ‘there are no technical, economic or fuel-related limitations‘ for nuclear fission.